lenymrq/dotfiles/README.md

 2. Install dependencies: `sudo dnf install blueman brightnessctl playerctl i3lock rofi picom`.
    The rest of the dependencies should come preinstalled with Fedora.
 If not, just install them.

-Check that the default apps are the ones you want to use.
-You can change them in `awesome/.config/awesome/config/apps.lua`.

-The process should be similar for other distributions (unless you’re using `nix` 🤣), but you’ll need to use your distribution’s package manager.
+The process should be similar for other distributions, but you’ll need to use your distribution’s package manager.

 The only package that requires a specific version is `awesome`—you need the [version from GitHub](https://github.com/awesomeWM/awesome), as the stable release will not work.

 # TODO

-- `awesome`: Add animations for the tag list and other UI elements.
+- `awesome`: Add animations.
+- `awesome`: Move away from `rofi` and build my own app launcher (or extend `awesome`'s default one).
 - `README`: Add screenshots.